-Proposal Planning: You are expected to Practicum Overview Session with the Practicum Coordinator.
-Sessions will be scheduled each fall semester.
+Proposal Planning: You are required to attend a Practicum Information Session with the Practicum Coordinator.
+Sessions will be scheduled each semester.

 Practicum Time Commitment: You must complete a minimum of 135 hours on the Practicum project, and this work can be performed in a short period of time or be carried out over a period that spans more than one semester.
-The timeline developed for your Practicum Proposal will describe how you, your Preceptor, and your Faculty Supervisor have agreed to time the key facets of the work.
-You may spend all 135 hours at the Practicum Organization or perform the work of the Practicum outside the organizational setting, depending upon the needs of your project.
+Students who register for the practicum starting Spring 2023 must also attend required group sessions and complete assignments as per the course syllabus, accounting for 10 of their 135 practicum hours.
+The timeline developed for your Practicum Proposal will describe how you, your Preceptor, and your PFA have agreed to time the key facets of the work.
+You may spend all 125 hours at the Practicum Organization or perform the work of the Practicum outside the organizational setting, depending upon the needs of your project.